 Throwback to the 50’s y’all!
 You know I’m a vintage soul to the core.

 Could I live in the 50’s decor?
-Maybe.
-I sure would have fun with it.
-And, would you guess this is the same tray as before?
+Maybe, but I sure would have fun with it.
+Also, would you guess this is the same tray as before?

 I hope you can tell I had a blast with this.
 My goal is to inspire!
 I’m curious…what would you have done with it?